aershov24/full-stack-interview-questions/README.md

 #### Q: Which Swing methods are thread-safe?
 #### Q: What is the relationship between an event-listener interface and an event-adapter class?
 #### Q: How can a GUI component handle its own events?
-#### Q: What advantage do Javaâ€™s layout managers provide over traditional windowing systems?
+#### Q: What advantage do Java’s layout managers provide over traditional windowing systems?
 #### Q: What is the design pattern that Java uses for all Swing components?
 #### Q: What is JDBC?
 #### Q: Explain the role of Driver in JDBC.